Numigi/odoo-sale-addons/sale_privilege_level_pricelist/README.rst

 The first pricelist from this list matching the country of a partner will be used.
 A pricelist with no country group will match any partner.
+Therefore, a pricelist with no country should be the last in the list.

 Partners
 --------